codinglab-io/ttt-mute-gun/README.md

 - Muted players cannot speak in the text chat.

-- Muted players doesn't know they are muted, they can only guess.
+- Muted players doesn't know they are muted, they can only guess (by looking at their HP).

 ## Convars